risoflora/libsagui/docs/BUILD.md

 cmake -DCMAKE_BUILD_TYPE=Release ..
 ```

-it prints a build summary as following:
+it prints a build summary as following (assuming you are using first Sagui version):

 ```bash
 -- The C compiler identification is GNU 7.3.0